CEO Sechin buys $5.5 million Rosneft stake

 Sechin has masterminded strategy at Rosneft since first becoming the company’s chairman in 2004.
 Under the 52-year-old’s leadership it has become the world’s largest listed oil company by output and has a market value of $73.2 billion.

 In his most recent coup, Rosneft bought TNK-BP for $55 billion in Russia’s largest takeover.
-He has also struck strategic exploration deals with ExxonMobil (XOM.N), Eni (ENI.MI) and Statoil (STL.OL).
+He has also struck strategic exploration deals with ExxonMobil, Eni and Statoil.